LeonardBesson/SamuelClassic/README.md

 All credit goes to the original author: https://github.com/Terrub/Samuel

 As I currently do not have access to the beta, I will not be able to fix bugs in the near future.
-Feel free to open an issue and I will take a look at it as I get access.
+Feel free to open an issue and I will take a look at it as soon as I get access.

 Samuel
 ======